RoelofBerg/limeregpkg/readme.txt

 Upload to website.
 Upload to debian
+  (In debian repo call '
+git-import-orig --pristine-tar --sign-tags ~/devel/limereg/limereg-1.x.y.tar.gz git push --all git push --tag
-  (In debian repo call 'git-import-orig --pristine-tar ~/devel/limereg/limereg-1.x.y.tar.gz') (And upload all branches, then send an email)
+  ' and upload all branches, then send an email)

 As long as we're still in Launchpad: